 Yet for these Coastie businesses it’s not about the money.
 For Sonia Romeyn and Janine Ravenwood, who run Nurtured Earth Organics, their love of green lies solely with vegetables, not banknotes.

 One of the reasons Sonia started the business a decade ago was to be able to sustainably provide organic food to her growing family.

-“I wanted to feed my family well, with the least toxins,” the North Avoca mother-of-three said.
+“I wanted to feed my family well, with the least toxins,” the North Avoca mother-of-three says.

 Her business partner Janine also turned to organic food after having her two sons.

-“Now I can choose the best possible food out there for my family,” she said.
+“Now I can choose the best possible food out there for my family,” Janine says.